czlee/adjumo/README.md

 # Adjumo
 *Allocating Debate Judges Using Mathematical Optimization*

+## General information

-A demo of the interface (excluding the allocations solver) is [available here](http://czlee.github.io/adjumo/).
+- A demo of the interface (excluding the allocations solver) is [available here](http://czlee.github.io/adjumo/).
+- A report describing challenges involved in using the system at WUDC 2016 is [available here](https://czlee.github.io/adjumo.pdf).

 ## Getting started